isomerpages/moh-bioethics/_activities/What's New/Current Projects.md

 variant: tiptap
 ---
 <h3>BAC's Current Projects</h3>
-<p><strong>Genetic and Genomic Testing and Research (GGTR) </strong>
+<p><strong>Advisory Report: Genetic and Genomic Testing and Research (GGTR) </strong>
-<br>Genetic and Genomic Testing and Research (GGTR) assesses the latest developments
+<br>The advisory report aims to assess the latest developments and ethical
-and ethical issues in the area of genetic and genomic testing and research, and develop recommendations to guide the ethical conduct of GGTR in Singapore.</p>
+issues in the area of genetic and genomic testing and research, and develop recommendations to guide the ethical conduct of GGTR in Singapore.</p>
-<p>The topic on genetic/genomic testing and genetic/genomic research was
-identified by MOH to be important for enabling the wider Precision Medicine Workplan amongst other topics such as genome sequencing, gene patenting, and targeted therapies.</p>
 <p></p>
 <p><strong>Advisory Report: Big Data and Artificial Intelligence in Human Biomedical Research</strong>
 <br>The advisory report aims to review the bioethical issues in the application/use